 The Chisman Creek Story

-Chisman Creek Band has entertained at local area eateries, clubs, and special events, in the Hampton Roads area of Virginia and beyond, and excitement is rising as more venues and listeners get to know them.
-The offer this promise: Chisman Creek Band will do their utmost to offer a steady stream of good music and overflowing enjoyment for their audiences.
+Providing entertainment at area eateries, clubs, Festivals, and special events in the Hampton Roads area of Virginia and beyond, Chisman Creek Band Provides a steady stream of good music and overflowing enjoyment for their audiences.

 Angie Francis, rhythm guitar